 Not everyone appreciates soft, pastel shades, which can make the shift to traditional spring decor feel unwelcome.

 ‘While pastel hues are often associated with spring decorating, a contemporary approach embraces jewel tones reminiscent of vibrant blossoms and deep sunsets,’ says California-based interior designer Sarah Barnard, who specializes in creating spaces that support wellbeing.

 With Viva Magenta announced as Pantone's color of the year, expect to see this rich, deep pink across interior trends – especially for spring and summer.

 As well as creating a personalized color palette, Sarah suggests other ways to give your springtime interior a feel-good touch.
 ‘Celebrate the arrival of spring by creating a visual experience that is deeply rooted in nature.
 Utilize natural textiles with illustrations or embroideries of birds, butterflies, and blooms to bring the benefits of the natural world into your home.’

 So you’re sat at your desk, but that doesn’t mean you can’t brighten up your work day with a little spring decor.
 File it under ‘must do’.

-19. Add a splash of exuberance with summery shades
+23. Add an element of exuberance with summery shades

-The backyard as living space is a trend that’s set to continue, and spring is the time to create an outdoor area that works for you.
+The backyard as a living space is a trend that’s set to continue, and spring is the time to create an outdoor living room that works for you.

 For spring, you may still need heat outside, so furnish your porch or outdoor living space with a heater and cover or screen to protect from sudden showers.
 Make sure you have comfortable seating so you actually stay long enough to make the most of the space.
 And dress it for the season with colorful accessories.